 - Our curriculum

-Our curriculum is patient-centred; it will help you to develop the core competencies in medicine, gain key teamwork skills and understand the workings of the internationally admired NHS (National Health Service).
-Find out more about the course and entry requirements for 2021 entry.
+Our curriculum is patient-centred; it will help you to develop the core competencies in medicine and nursing, gain key teamwork skills and understand the workings of the internationally admired NHS (National Health Service).

-We have successfully completed several stages of the rigorous General Medical Council (GMC) approval process and have been approved for undergraduate recruitment starting from 2018.
+Aston Medical School has successfully completed several stages of the rigorous General Medical Council (GMC) approval process and has been approved for undergraduate recruitment starting from 2018.
 The GMC has now committed to undertaking a programme of further quality assurance, including annual visits and following the first cohort of students as they progress through their course until they graduate in 2023.